There is no one better to tell Young Writers Project's story than the people who live it...

 For more than a decade it has been a point of pride within the Roundtable to have played a role in launching this impactful organization.

 Young Writers Project has been essential in developing a cadre of students – and future employees – with measurably improved written skills, with self-confidence developed through self-expression, and who understand how to be supportive colleagues. - Lisa Ventriss is the past president of the Vermont Business Roundtable and a longtime supporter of Young Writers Project

 As a lifelong entrepreneur and female founder who understands the need for powerful communication, it is clear that Young Writers Project is a platform designed to give the gift of communication to the next generation in a time when we need their voice to be present more than ever.
 Young Writers Project truly matters. -Giovanna Jager is a designer and owner of The Karma Bird House, 47 Maple Street, Burlington, VT, where Young Writers Project has its offices and holds workshops in the rooftop conference room.

 Young Writers Project is an incredible, formative resource for school-age Vermonters of all backgrounds.
 Giving kids a place to develop their writing, a chance to get their writing seen, a judgment-free zone to express themselves, a place to build a supportive community - I don’t think you can put a value on that.
 So many young Vermonters have learned to spread their wings thanks to YWP - whether it’s a farm kid from the Northeast Kingdom or an LGBTQ kid from the New North End, everyone is welcome and encouraged to find and broadcast a unique voice.
 It’s an organization that helps fulfill the idea of Vermont as a place where all are welcome and accepted, and I’m incredibly proud to support it. - Hillary Read is president of the board of directors of Young Writers Project, a journalist and marketing professional.

-Since Young Writers Project's beginning in 2006, we have inspired, mentored, published and promoted the work of more than 110,000 young writers and artists.
+Since Young Writers Project's beginning in 2006, we have inspired, mentored, published and promoted the work of more than 115,000 young writers and artists.

 HELP US KEEP THE YWP MAGIC ALIVE!